The Role of the UE Steward in an Election Year

 First Things First – Voter Registration

-The Policy Action Report adopted by our convention delegates last year encouraged locals to “carry out workplace activities to ensure that members are informed, registered to vote, and turn out to vote on election day.”
+The Independent Rank and File Political Action Resolution adopted by our convention delegates last year encouraged locals to “undertake workplace campaigns to register members and their families to vote, and to encourage participation in all elections, from the local to the national level.”
 Getting your fellow workers to fill out voter registration forms may not sound like the most exciting thing you'll ever do, but it is extremely important if we want to have an impact on Election Day.
 Here are some steps to take:

 1. Visit the website eac.gov, sponsored by the United States Election Assistance Commission.
 Here you will find everything you need to know about registering your co-workers, family and friends to vote.
 Each state has different rules and forms, so find your state and download the voter registration form.
 Read how voter registration works in your state, and make sure you know what the deadlines are.